Backpage: California prosecution

-"None are accused with forcing anyone into prostitution," she wrote.
+"None are accused with forcing anyone into prostitution," Grant wrote.
 "None are even accused of having had any physical contact with anyone in the sex trade.
 What the complaint claims the men did was earn money from a website where users could place advertisements for what Backpage categorized as 'adult' services."

 On October 17, 2016, attorneys for Ferrer, Larkin and Lacey sent a letter to Harris asking that all charges against their clients be dropped.
 Harris refused.
 The letter accused Harris of acting in bad faith, since she had signed a letter to Congress in 2013, along with 48 other state attorneys general, telling Congress that Section 230 of the CDA "prevents State and local law enforcement agencies from prosecuting" companies such as Backpage, and asking that Congress change the law.

 On November 17, 2016, Superior Court Judge Michael Bowman issued a tentative ruling on a motion to dismiss the charges, indicating that he would likely do so.
 He ruled that the many of Backpage's decisions regarding third-party content were "all traditional publishing decisions", which are "generally immunized under" Section 230.
-He wrote, "In short, any victimization resulted from the third party's placement of the ad, not because Backpage [profited] from the ad placement."
+Bowman wrote, "In short, any victimization resulted from the third party's placement of the ad, not because Backpage [profited] from the ad placement."

-On December 9, 2016, Bowman issued his final ruling, dismissing all the charges in the complaint, stating that: "...Congress has precluded liability for online publishers for the action of publishing third party speech and thus provided for both a foreclosure from prosecution and an affirmative defense at trial.
+On December 9, 2016, Bowman issued his final ruling, dismissing all the charges in the complaint, stating that "Congress has precluded liability for online publishers for the action of publishing third party speech and thus provided for both a foreclosure from prosecution and an affirmative defense at trial.
 Congress has spoken on this matter and it is for Congress, not this Court, to revisit."

 On December 23, 2016, the state of California filed new charges against Backpage CEO Carl Ferrer and former Backpage owners Mike Lacey and Jim Larkin accusing them of pimping and money laundering.
 Lawyers for Backpage responded that the new charges rehashed the earlier case, which had been dismissed.
-The filing of new charges came just a few weeks before Harris was to be sworn in as U.S. Senator from California.
+The filing of new charges came just a few weeks before Kamala Harris was to be sworn in as U.S. Senator from California.